uidaholib/digital-collections-docs/content/collectionbuilder/03-update-metadata.md

 ## Updating Metadata for Live Collections

-If you need to make some substantial edits to your metadata or add new records, it’s often easiest to do this in Google Sheets, then re-add the metadata to your repository (note that we strongly recommend you use Google Sheets rather than Microsoft Excel.
+If you need to make some substantial edits to metadata or add new records for a collection that's already live, it’s often easiest to do this in Google Sheets, then re-add the metadata to your repository (note that we strongly recommend you use Google Sheets rather than Microsoft Excel.
 CollectionBuilder requires that CSV metadata be in UTF-8 encoding, and Excel cannot correctly export a CSV in UTF-8 encoding).
 The steps below walk through this process.

 ### Open Repository and Locate Metadata on Computer